underpostnet/engine/src/client/public/nexodev/docs/references/Edge Hub WireGuard and HAProxy.md

 /etc/sysctl.d/99-underpost-wireguard.conf  net.ipv4.ip_forward=1  (hub only)
-engine-private/deploy/conf.wireguard.json  peer registry (public keys only) iptables nat chains UNDERPOST_WG_PRE / UNDERPOST_WG_POST   QUIC DNAT
+engine-private/deploy/conf.wireguard.json  peer registry (public keys only) iptables nat chains UNDERPOST_WG_PRE / UNDERPOST_WG_POST   QUIC DNAT firewalld permanent rules             80,443/tcp 443,51820/udp masquerade (hub)
+                                      zone=trusted interface=<iface>        (spoke)
 ```

 All of these are outputs.
 Editing them by hand is overwritten by the next sync — change `conf.wireguard.json` or the deploy's `conf.server.json` instead.

+`--wireguard-reset` removes every one of them except the key pair and the registry — see [Restart, reconnect, reset](#restart-reconnect-reset).

 There is no `bind … ssl` line anywhere in the generated `haproxy.cfg`, and that absence is the design.